MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/getting-started-with-playFab-and-snowflake.md

 This is true even if there is only *one* title data being shared.
 This is a consequence of the additional security that secure views provide.

-When dealing with very large datasets (100s of millions of events), you will need to think about indexing as a way to speed up access for your queries.
+When dealing with very large data sets (100s of millions of events), you will need to think about indexing as a way to speed up access for your queries.

 If you find yourself running nasty queries (I.E. large joins, or full table scans), you should definitely read [Snowflake's docs on the matter](https://docs.snowflake.net/manuals/user-guide/tables-micro-partitions.html).
 You should *also* know how we have indexed our tables.